Top 10 ALS Research Breakthroughs of 2023

 They injected the MSCs into the spinal cords of mice with ALS that had been genetically engineered to express a mutant form of the SOD1 gene.
 SOD1 is a gene that is involved in the production of a protein that can damage motor neurons.

-• They found that the MSCs were able to migrate to the affected areas of the spinal cord and to start to regenerate the damaged motor neurons.
+• They found that the MSCs were able to migrate to the affected areas of the spinal cord and start to regenerate the damaged motor neurons.

 • The mice that received the MSCs lived longer and had less muscle weakness than the mice that did not receive the MSCs.